techypoint/techypoint.github.io/_posts/docker/2020-09-13-image-layers.md

 ---
 title: "Docker Image Layering"
 author: "Varun Bisht"
-description: "Website basics terms and concepts-hosting, domain name, Git and SEO"
-keywords: "web hosting,hosting meaning,domain name meaning,Git,SEO"
+description: "When docker builds images it stores it layer by layer so that it does not have to download it again and again.
+Each layer in the image describes an instruction."
+keywords: "docker image layers list,writable layer of container,docker image layer visualization,copy on write strategy in docker,docker's image layering system"
 category: "docker"
 permalink: "/docker/image-layers"
-date: 2020-08-16 11:00:00 am
-image: "/assets/img/docker/docker-image-layering.png"
+image: "/assets/img/docker/image-layers/docker-image-layering.png"
-featureImage: "/assets/img/docker/docker-image-layering.png"
+featureImage: "/assets/img/docker/image-layers/docker-image-layering.png"
 ---
 In this tutorial, we are gonna discuss how Docker build and store image and how it is used by containers.

-When docker builds images it stores it layer by layer so that it does not have to download it again and again.
+When docker builds images, it stores layer by layer so that it does not have to download it again and again.
 Each layer in the image describes an instruction.

 Let's understand it with an example -

-Here is our Dockerfile used in this tutorial.
+Here is our Dockerfile used in [Docker File Tutorial]({% post_url docker/2020-09-12-create-docker-image %} "Docker File Tutorial").
 {% highlight html %}{% raw %}
 1- FROM ubuntu
 2- RUN apt-get update